 I accept a cashier's check or money order for for Postal and Email tunes only (not Cable Loan).
 Please, no personal checks, as they can take several days to a week to clear, which will hold up your tuning order.

-Once you place an order, and I receive your PCM (or email image) and payment, I will begin work right away.
-In many cases, I will be able to have your tune ready in one or two business days, either for shipment back to you or emailed.
-But, sometimes it can take up to three to four business days, depending on my current schedule.
+Once you place an order, and I receive your PCM (or emailed tune image file) and payment (or just payment for chip orders), I will be able to begin work.
+Lately, my usual turn-around time has been 2-5 business days, either for shipment back to you or emailed back, depending on my current back-log.